Seapoint Bar & Grill

 When it comes to watching sports, Boston fans can be pretty particular with tradition (and enthusiastic for that matter).
 Some people have to wear their favorite jersey, even if it’s covered in filth.
 Others have to get in every word of the pre-game report while sipping on their favorite beer.
-If you’re one of those Boston sports buffs who likes to hear the crowds cheer, and the sound of the ball hitting the bat when Big Papi makes that homerun, L Street Tavern turns off the music and turns the TVs up anytime there’s a game on.
+If you’re one of those Boston sports buffs who likes to hear the crowds cheer, and the sounds of the game, L Street Tavern turns off the music and turns the TVs up anytime there’s a game on.
 Home of the famous Boston flick, Good Will Hunting, L Street is full of Southie history and some of the biggest sports fans in the area.
 Head on down for a “Sunday Funday” for your favorite game, and enjoy cheap drinks, good friends and good times!
-195 L Street, 617-268-4335.

 Touchie’s Shamrock Pub

 Shamrock Pub is another great, no-nonsense local bar with cheap drinks and diehard Boston fans.
-Grab a $4 cocktail or $2 Bud Light and catch the latest game with some of Southie’s best!
-Just a block from the beach, Shamrock’s bartenders are friendly and welcoming, and serve up specialty drinks at your request.
-If you’re hungry for a bite, Touchie’s has $7 burgers with fries and a fried haddock sandwich to boot.
-If you’re looking for a great bar with flat-screen TVs and lots of local color, shimmy on down to Shamrock for the next game.
-501 East Eighth Street, 617-268-0007.
+Grab a cocktail or a Bud Light and catch the game with some of Southie’s best!
+If you’re looking for a great bar with flat-screen TVs and lots of local color, head down to Shamrock for the next game.

 Located in the heart of South Boston, Stats is THE place to be if you’re in your twenties/thirties.
 There are plenty of TV’s to watch the big game as well as plenty of great appetizers to share with friends.
 Featuring Buffalo Tenders, Sliders Steak Quesadillas and Buffalo Chicken Spring Rolls, there are plenty of crowd pleasers.
 Stats also has great burgers, sandwiches and salads.
 They also have plenty of beer on tap, a full bar and drink special!
 Stats is located at 77 Dorchester Street.